 While an awareness of the qualities and traits a company is looking for will help you answer the questions more effectively, don’t be tempted to select answers that are completely at odds with your true personality.

 Psychometric tests are a two-way process: the company hiring you wants to ensure you’ll be a good fit, but they are also an opportunity for you to check if you will enjoy working there.
 So it’s important to answer questions honestly and not to get ‘in character’ for a particular application.

 5) Study the solutions

 Review the answers to the practice questions you sit.
-All good situational judgement test practice questions will come with detailed solutions.
 While it’s tempting to move on as soon as you have completed a practice test and received your score, taking time to go through the solutions provided is the best way to master these assessments.

 With all psychometric tests, you will learn more from the questions you get wrong than the ones you get right.